-Dive watch with high quality can last up to decades if you treat it right.
+4 Tips on Dive Watch Maintenance and Care, dive watches with high quality can last up to decades if you treat them right.
 Unlike the other types of watches, a dive watch is designed to be used underwater.
-Therefore, dive watch requires special care which is slightly different from other watches.
+Therefore, the dive watch requires special care, which is slightly different from other watches.

-We covered 4 basic tips that must be considered in caring for dive watch below.
+We covered 4 tips on dive watch maintenance and care below.

 Rinse after diving.

 Clean your Dive Watch regularly.
-Because it is used under the water, there are many things that can be left inside or outside of your favourite dive watch.
+Because it is used under the water, many things can be left inside or outside your favourite dive watch.
 Therefore, clean your dive watch periodically.

-For the outside, use a microfiber cloth to clean up the dirt and stains.
-As for rada dirt that difficult to disappear, use a soft bristle brush.
-Be careful when cleaning your watch, do it as gently as possible to not cause scratches.
+For the outside, use a microfiber cloth to clean up the dirt and stains; as for rada dirt that is difficult to disappear, use a soft bristle brush.
+Be careful when cleaning your watch, do it as gently as possible not to cause scratches.

-For the inside, don’t do it by yourself.
+For the inside, please don’t do it by yourself.
 Entrust professionals at Time Care to do it.

 Always check the crown before diving.

 Crown is the most important part of a dive watch.
 Besides setting the time, the crown is the only space where water can enter a dive watch.
 Make sure your watch’s crown is closed before diving.
 If you dive in an open crown, seawater will enter and can damage the inner components.